Online Piano lessons for kids

 Show more

-Aubrey taught over 56 years ago
+Aubrey taught about 2 months ago

 The student and tutor reviewed piano technique and repertoire, working on pieces by Debussy and practicing scales, arpeggios, and chord inversions.
 They also engaged in ear training exercises, including scale identification, interval recognition, seventh chord quality identification, and melodic dictation, concluding with sight-reading a piece in E minor.